 “This for me exemplifies what IM Properties is about as a company and developer – agile, focussed and all the time looking to be the best we can, setting the bar for manufacturing and logistics development in the UK.”

 To ensure a long-term legacy for the scheme, Mercia Park has become more than the physical buildings, it’s about the green infrastructure and social value benefits designed to have a positive impact on the surrounding communities.

-Jason continued: “We’re planting 85,000 individual trees and creating 30 acres of woodland, equivalent to nearly one third of the site, including many semi-mature tree varieties, with recreational paths, cycleways and wetland features incorporated into the site’s overall design
+Jason continued: “We’re planting tens of thousands of individual trees and creating 30 acres of woodland, equivalent to nearly one third of the site, including many semi-mature tree varieties, with recreational paths, cycleways and wetland features incorporated into the site’s overall design

 “18 projects have also already been identified and awarded £90,000 from IM Properties £350,000 Mercia Park Community Fund, which range from grassroot projects such as restoring ponds and pathways to buying new goalposts and equipment for a girl’s football team.”